-Ecuador registers 1,696 new COVID-19 cases
+Ecuador registers 1,696 new Covid-19 cases

-The ministry also reported 49 more deaths, bringing the death toll to 10,599, while 230,377 patients have recovered from the disease.
+The ministry also reported 49 more deaths, bringing the death toll to 10,599, while 230,377 patients have recovered from the disease, Xinhua news agency reported on Sunday.

 The ministry stated that cases are currently on the rise, with one of the main sources of transmission being family gatherings of more than 10 people in spaces without ventilation for over two hours.